No products in the cart.

 Buying a home free of error is usually a vey rare find.
 In fact, most homes that are 25 years old or older tend to have quite a few flaws like busted, rattling pipes, bad wall insulation, noisy water flow, old/creaky windows, etc. On the other hand, buying a completely new house can be very pricy and when the newer appliances in the house needs fixing, it can also go to the very costly side of things.

 If you are interested in buying a home that is a little older and needs some fixing, then check the rest of this article out as we will be opening your eyes in things that you can do on your own to reconstruct your home.
+While our soundproof curtains are the ideal option to soundproof doors and windows, there are many other noise sources that are better addressed with our soundproofing solutions.

 1. Garage Door Insulation Kit